Holographic Superconductor for a Lifshitz fixed point: Introduction

-AdS/CFT correspondence is one of the most important results from string theory \cite{Maldacena:1997re}.
-The connection between gauge theory and strings has a long history since the appearance of string models of hadrons in 1960's.
-According to Polyakov's view \cite{Polyakov:2001af}, more concretely, by observation of K.Wilson's work~\cite{Wilson:1974}, we can see that in the strong coupling limit of a lattice gauge theory the elementary excitations are represented by strings formed by the colorelectric fluxes.
-It shows that in a certain limit all the degrees of freedom in the gauge theory should be represented by flux lines (strings) but not fields.
-It is natural for us to expect an exact duality between gauge fields and strings.
-This expect has been achieved by the original work \cite{Maldacena:1997re}.
-A semi-classic version of this duality has appeared as gauge/gravity duality and such duality has become a powerful tool to understand the strongly coupled gauge theory and it was extended to describe aspects of strongly coupled QCD such as properties of quark gluon plasma in heavy ion collisions at RHIC \cite{son,SZ,Mateos:2007ay} and hadron physics.
-To understand strongly coupled gauge theory, the fluid/gravity duality has been developed.
-To understand gravity itself, like low dimensional quantum gravity, the boundary gauge theory is believed as the complete quantum theory of the bulk gravity.
-Even in four dimension, one special gravity system like Kerr black hole has been mapped to a CFT$_2$~\cite{Guica:2008mu}.
+AdS/CFT correspondence \cite{Maldacena:1997re} is one of the most interesting results in the sense that it opened a window of connecting the string theory to the QCD and condensed matter systems.
+The connection between gauge theory and strings has a long history since the appearance of string models of hadrons in 1960's: For example, it has been observed that the elementary excitations of a lattice gauge theory in the strong coupling limit can be represented by strings formed by color-electric fluxes.
+It is also suggested that in a certain limit all the degrees of freedom in the gauge theory should be represented by the flux lines (strings) instead of fields.
+See \cite{Wilson:1974},\cite{Polyakov:2001af} and references therein.
+Therefore it is natural to expect an exact duality between gauge fields and strings although its precise formulation was obtained only recently.
+The semi-classic version of this duality can be stated as gauge/gravity duality and such duality has become a powerful tool to understand the strongly coupled QCD and the properties of quark gluon plasma in heavy ion collisions at RHIC \cite{son,SZ,Mateos:2007ay} as well as the low energy hadron physics.